 The configuration of the firewall should be determined by the business rules and guardrails by the company’s security policy.
 This approach will allow the rules and filters in the web application firewall to define themselves.

 Yes.
-Avi’s intelligent Web Application Firewall (iWAF) delivers high-performance web application security with point-and-click simplicity.
+The VMware NSX Advanced Load Balancer’s Web Application Firewall (WAF) delivers high-performance web application security with point-and-click simplicity.
 It enables customized policy configurations and helps achieve compliance with GDPR, HIPAA and PCI DSS.
 It simplifies security rules, minimizes false positives with advanced analytics and protects applications from DDoS attacks and OWASP Top 10 threats with real-time insights.